 Transfer Credit Policy

-- UAS reserves the right to reject work of doubtful quality, to require an examination before credit is allowed, or to determine applicability to GER's and program requirements.
+- UAS reserves the right to reject work of doubtful quality, to require an examination before credit is allowed, or to determine applicability to General Education Requirements (GER) and program requirements.

 - UAS will perform an official evaluation of transfer credit after students have been admitted to undergraduate/certificate programs.
 As time permits, evaluations will be completed for students who have applied but are not yet admitted.